The breadfruit is also known as breadfruit or bread tree fruit.

 The name breadfruit tree probably comes from the first Europeans who discovered the fruit in Tahiti as a baked good.
 The 'Polynesian biscuits' tasted like wheat bread.
 The breadfruit trees require practically no care and thrive everywhere on Tahiti.
 This gave the Europeans the idea of exporting these plants to the English colonies, where the breadfruit would serve as food for the slaves.

 The legendary mutiny on the Bounty was caused by 1,000 breadfruit trees.
 In 1792, the British ship Bounty, under Captain Bligh, transported the seedlings from Tahiti to the English colonies in the Caribbean.
 In order to save the precious trees, the captain ordered the crew to ration their drinking water.
 This led to a mutiny.
-The crew members abandoned their captain on the open sea, threw all the trees overboard and travelled back to Tahiti.
+The crew members abandoned their captain on the open sea, threw all the trees overboard and traveled back to Tahiti.
 The attempt to export the breadfruit failed and Captain Bligh's journey ended on a lonely island in the South Pacific.
-However, after his rescue, Captain Bligh undertook another breadfruit tree expedition.
-Countless seedlings arrived in the West Indies on the ship Providence, where they were immediately planted.
+But after his rescue, Captain Bligh undertook another breadfruit tree expedition.
+Countless seedlings arrived in the West Indies on the ship Providence, where they were immediately cultivated.
 Despite malnutrition, the slave population refused to accept the breadfruit as food.
-5 After eating the fruit, the slaves suffered from strong winds that smelt long and far away.
-This was to the delight of the farm owners and supervisors, who were able to find the fugitives again and again.
+5 After eating the fruit, the slaves suffered from strong winds that smelt for a long time and far away.
+This was to the delight of the farm owners and overseers, who were thus able to find the fugitives again and again.
 With the cultural and social change, the status of the fruit also changed from 'food of paradise' to poor man's food.
 8 ,5

 Literature - Sources: